lmcai/PhyloHerb/README.md

 get_organelle_from_reads.py -1 <forward.fq> -2 <reverse.fq> -o <mito_output> -R 50 -k 21,45,65,85,105 -P 1000000 -F embplant_mt
 ```

 These assemblies can submitted to the clusters as batch jobs if you are dealing with large number of species.
 An example bash file is provided in `/utilities/getorg.sh`.
+After demultiplexing, your raw reads are likely to have complicated long names, so we could use short informative prefixes for the assembly.
 You can submit your job by typing

 ```
 sbatch getorg.sh [forward reads] [backward reads] [output prefix]
 ```

-After demultiplexing, your raw reads are likely to have complicated long names, so we could use short informative prefixes for the assembly
+### Notes:

-# 1. please use the FASTG file as the final output for downstream manual processing. until further updates, the FASTA output of plant mitochondria genome of numerous repeats may be error-prone
+1. please use the FASTG file as the final output for downstream manual processing. until further updates, the FASTA output of plant mitochondria genome of numerous repeats may be error-prone

-# 2. embplant_mt mode was not tested in the GetOrganelle paper due to the complexity of plant mitogenomes and the defects of short reads
+2. embplant_mt mode was not tested in the GetOrganelle paper due to the complexity of plant mitogenomes and the defects of short reads

 ## VI.
 Annotation and organelle structure variarion